 AFP / Lindsey Parnaby Anthony Martial celebrates Manchester United’s second goal against Manchester City

-United were suddenly rocking and David De Gea had to make a brilliant save moments later to deny Mahrez an equaliser.
+United was suddenly rocking and David De Gea had to make a brilliant save moments later to deny Mahrez an equalizer.

 But Solskjaer’s men held out to realistically end City’s title challenge.

 No side has ever overcome a 14-point deficit to win the league in English top-flight history.